What’s the Difference? The Rolex Explorer II Vs. The Rolex GMT-Master II

 At the start of the GMT-Master’s life back in 1953, the 24-hour hand was linked to the 12-hour hand, without the ability to be set independently.
 The regular hour hand simply went round the dial twice a day, whereas the GMT hand was geared to only do it once.

 It got over these shortcomings by bringing the bezel into play.
 Engraved with all 24 hours, the wearer simply rotated the surround until the extra hour hand pointed to the right time for the second zone they wanted to track.
-To give a bit of extra help, the bezel was split into two colors, representing night and day.
+To give a bit of extra help, they split the bezel into two colors, representing night and day.

 Right Tools for the Job

-The increasingly popular transatlantic routes the airline was running had succeeded in making the world that little bit smaller, but crossing several time zones was playing havoc with globetrotter’s internal body clocks.
-Studies had shown that being aware of both local and home time went some way in overcoming many of the psychological symptoms, and the GMT-Master quickly became a practical tool and, with its unusual bi-color bezel, an aesthetically distinctive success story.
+The increasingly popular transatlantic routes the airline was running had succeeded in making the world that little bit smaller.
+However, crossing several time zones was playing havoc with globetrotter’s internal body clocks.
+Studies had shown that being aware of both local and home time went some way in overcoming many of the psychological symptoms.
+As a result, the GMT-Master quickly became a practical tool.
+Also, with its unusual bi-color bezel, an aesthetically distinctive success story.

 The Explorer II, on the other hand, had a far more specific remit.
-As the name suggests, it was aimed at those who ventured out, or down, into the unknown.
-Spelunkers, or cave divers, can spend days underground mapping subterranean caverns, and losing track of whether it is day or night up at the surface is pretty much guaranteed.
-Arctic adventurers face similar problems—at the poles, the sun barely rises in the winter, and in the summer it never sets, leading to a great deal of disorientation.
+As the name suggests, Rolex aimed it at those who ventured out, or down, into the unknown.
+Spelunkers, or cave divers, can spend days underground mapping subterranean caverns.
+As a result, losing track of whether it is day or night is pretty much guaranteed.
+Arctic adventurers face similar problems.
+At the poles, the sun barely rises in the winter, and in the summer it never sets.
+This lead to a great deal of disorientation.
 The bright orange 24-hour hand on the Explorer II, along with its extra rugged stainless steel construction and luminescent markings every 2 ½ minutes, was designed to help deal with the effects.

 Yet, because of its somewhat limited demographic and its lack of functionality compared with the GMT-Master, the Explorer II was, and has always been, the also-ran; the dark horse in the Rolex stable.